mbed-Infineon-XMC/RTC-Example/README.md

 To measure longer times it is recommended to make use of the RTC.
 If the RTC is initialized the standard C date and time functions can be used.

-> Epoche-converts are available to get the Unix timestamp to inizialize the RTC.
+> Epoche-converts are available to get the Unix timestamp to configure the RTC.
 [LINK](https://www.epochconverter.com/)

 ## Step 1: Download mbed CLI